ankitects/anki-manual/src/searching.md

 Requires Anki 2.1.24+ or AnkiMobile 2.0.60+.

-You can use `nc:` to remove combining characters ("no combining").
+You can use `nc:` (nc stands for no combining) to make Anki ignore combining characters.
 For example:

 `nc:uber`\
 matches notes with "uber", "über", "Über" and so on.

 `nc:は`\
-matches "は", "ば", and "ぱ"
+matches "は", "ば", and "ぱ".

 Searches that ignore combining characters are slower than regular searches.